respawn-app/FlowMVI/docs/essenty.md

     // do this somewhere in your navigation logic ProvideSubscriberLifecycle(component) {
-        val state by component.store.subscribe(requireLifecycle())
+        val state by component.store.subscribe()
     }
 }
 ```

-The `requireLifecycle()` function will try to first find the lifecycle you provided.
+The `DefaultLifecycle` property will try to first find the lifecycle you provided.
 If not found, it will try to
-resolve the system lifecycle, and if still not found, it will throw.
-If you don't want to throw and are willing to
-sacrifice the lifecycle subscription if there is no lifecycle present, you can use `DefaultLifecycle` property
-instead.
+resolve the system lifecycle (which should always be present since compose 1.6.10).